 One of the best ways to get a large amount of berries into your child’s diet is through smoothies.
 Fresh or frozen berries offer a tasty option for your child, no matter what is in season.

-3 – Yogurt.
-Eating yogurt and other cultured dairy products (fermented with “good” bacteria) regularly may decrease the risk for urinary tract infections by up to 80 percent.
+Eating yogurt and other cultured dairy products (fermented with “good” bacteria) regularly may decrease the risk for urinary tract infections by up to 80%.
 When selecting yogurt for your child, it is important to look for a statement on the packaging that says “contains live and active cultures.”
-Yogurt contains good bacteria, active cultures that help prevent certain infections and boost the body’s immune system.
+Yogurt contains good bacteria, also called active cultures, that help prevent certain infections and boost the body’s immune system.
 Yogurt is an effective way to keep your child’s digestive system in good working order.

 Yogurt popsicles are an enjoyable and healthy treat.
 The freezing process does not kill a significant amount of the active cultures in yogurt.
-In fact, during the freezing process the cultures go into a dormant state but, when eaten and returned to a warm temperature within the body, they again become active and are capable of providing all the benefits of cultures in a refrigerated yogurt product.
+In fact, during the freezing process the cultures go into a dormant state, but when eaten and returned to a warm temperature within the body, they again become active and are capable of providing the benefits of cultures in a refrigerated yogurt product.

-4 – Fiber.
 Lack of regular bowel movements can cause pressure in the urinary tract and block urine flow, allowing bacteria to grow.
 A diet high in fiber paired with drinking enough water promotes healthy digestion and regular bowel movements.
 Fiber won’t work without enough water in the diet.
-Some of the best sources of fiber for children are whole-grain breads, apples, bananas and legumes (dried beans, lentils, etc.).
+Some of the best sources of fiber for children are whole-grain breads, apples, bananas, other fruits and legumes (dried beans, lentils, etc.).

-5 – Vitamin C. Oranges, lemons, strawberries and green leafy vegetables packed with vitamin C makes urine more acidic, which helps prevent bacteria from growing in the system.
+Oranges, lemons, strawberries and green leafy vegetables packed with vitamin C prevent bacteria from growing in the system.
 In addition, vitamin C helps cuts and wounds heal, boosts the immune system, helps your child’s gums stay healthy, keeps infections at bay and helps the body absorb iron from food sources.

 A great rule for picking fruits and vegetables that are rich in vitamin C is to choose ones that are brightly colored.
-Vitamin C is water soluble, so any excess is flushed from the body in your child’s urine but when consumed in excess can cause an upset stomach, nausea and diarrhea.
-Children ages 1 to 3 should not get more than 400 mg each day and children ages 4 to 8 should not get more than 650 mg a day.
+Vitamin C is water soluble, so any excess is flushed from the body in your child’s urine — but when consumed in excess can cause an upset stomach, nausea and diarrhea.
+Children ages 1 to 3 should not get more than 400 milligrams each day and children ages 4 to 8 should not get more than 650 milligrams a day.